dbca-wa/science-projects-client/docs/ReactGuide.md

 │   ├── auth/                    # Authentication configuration with backend
 │   ├── dashboard/               # Dashboard and overview
 │   └── .../                     # Any other feature folders specific to application
-├── shared/                      # Shared resources
+├── pages/                       # Pages built from components to route between ├── shared/                      # Shared resources
 │   ├── components/              # Reusable UI components
 │   │   ├── ui/                  # shadcn/ui components